Archive

 Black – katsura-jindai

-There are many patterns made alone or in combination, and include rokkaku-asanoha (hexagons of hemp leaves), hishi-seigaiha (diamonds resembling the sea and waves) and one of my favourites ran-yosegi (ran = random).
+There are many patterns made alone or in combination and include rokkaku-asanoha (hexagons of hemp leaves), hishi-seigaiha (diamonds resembling the sea and waves) and one of my favourites ran-yosegi (ran = random).

 After my meeting with Ubushina I headed back to Shinjuku.
 It started to rain pretty heavily so I dashed into Tokyu Hands, at Time Square Building.
 Wow!
 So many things; raw materials perspex, metal, wood, paper: and then of course the products: a personalised banana carrier, sumo wrestler wigs, crazy kids toys; anything, everything you could ever need or dream of.